 The palace and palace park are prominently marked on Blaeu’s map of The Lothians and Linlithgow to the north of ‘Linlithgo’.

 There was a 12th-century castle here, which was captured and strengthened by Edward I of England in 1301 during the Wars of Independence, then known as the Peel of Linlithgow.
 It was slighted, after being retaken by the Scots by driving a cart under the portcullis, and remained a ruin until about 1350.
 It was repaired by David II, then mostly rebuilt by James I at the beginning of the 15th century.
 It became a favourite residence of the kings of Scots, and the work continued under James III and James IV.
-James V was born here in 1512, then Mary, Queen of Scots, was in 1542.
+James V was born here in 1512, then Mary, Queen of Scots, was in 1542 and she also visited in 1562.

 THE WORKS OF LINLITHGOW